DavyJonesLocker/ember-appkit-rails/README.md

 #### Rails Generators ####

-The regular Rails generators `resource` and `scaffold` can also generate the match ember templates if you profile the `--ember` switch to the
+The regular Rails generators `resource` and `scaffold` can also generate the matching ember templates if you provide the `--ember` switch to the
 command:

 ```